sforrester23/chef_cookbook_2/README.md

 where \<path_to_recipe_file\> specifies the path to our recipe file.
 In initial set-up, this will look like: \<cookbook_name>/Policyfile.rb.

-N.B. _You may not have to define your path to Policy file, as it should be able to see where it is on default set-up._
+N.B. _You may not have to define your path to Policyfile, as it should be able to see where it is on default set-up._

 Next, to the platforms section.
 This is where we define which operating system we'd like to run on our kitchen virtual machine.